-Give your classic old fashioned a holiday vibe with fresh, seasonal citrus and festive spiced simple syrup.
-My Christmas old fashioned recipe is one you’ll want to drink all fall and winter long.
+Give your classic old fashioned cocktail a holiday vibe with fresh, seasonal citrus and festive spiced simple syrup.
+My Christmas old fashioned recipe is one you’ll want to drink all fall and winter.
 This aromatic wintry cocktail is a smooth sipper with a nostalgic spiced finish you’ll love.

 Christmas old fashioned isn’t just for holidays

-If you’re looking for a sophisticated fall or winter cocktail, that’s not sick-y sweet or overly kitsch, this Christmas Old Fashioned is my #1 pick.
+If you’re looking for a sophisticated fall or winter cocktail that’s not sickly sweet or overly kitsch, this Christmas Old Fashioned is my #1 pick.

-Every ingredient is present in this drink, meaning that you can taste them all, but none of them dominate the cocktail.
+Every ingredient is present in this drink, meaning you can taste them all, but none dominate the cocktail.

 Please don’t wait ’til Christmas to enjoy this old fashioned.
-It’s a perfect bourbon cocktail to sip throughout the fall and winter months.
+It’s a perfect bourbon cocktail to sip throughout the fall and winter.
 I should know.
 It’s been my go-to libation since mid-September.

-The secret ingredient for this holiday bourbon old fashioned is a little of my pumpkin spice simple syrup.
-No, it doesn’t turn the drink into a PSL – promise.
-In fact, there’s no pumpkin in the syrup.
+The secret ingredient for this holiday bourbon old fashioned is a little of my spiced simple syrup.

-This spiced simple syrup evokes a wintry feel that doesn’t overwhelm the drink, but adds a distinctive seasonal flavor.
+This holiday spice syrup evokes a wintry feel that doesn’t overwhelm the drink but adds a distinctive seasonal flavor.

 Break out your muddler and jigger.
 It’s cocktail hour.